 This list is by no means exhaustive, and each comes with its own set of upsides and downsides, but diversity is key, and this is – I hope – a solid list to get you started.
 This is also a list of foods to buy and stock that excludes bulk survival food.
 At the end of it, feel free to add your suggestions.

 Good ol’ rice.
 A staple among any households.
 Raw, uncooked, white rice stored properly in a cool, dry place can last anywhere from 4-5 years.
 If it’s stored in a Mylar bag with oxygen absorbers it can last 25-30 years.

 You are best off buying these in bulk at stores such as Sam’s Club or Costco.
 If you want to save the trip, you can also buy 10lb bags online.
+Know how to store rice long-term.
 Many preppers begin their long-term food storage efforts here, with rice, and then add…

 #2 – Dried Beans